edgedelta/docs/docs/configuration/inputs.md

 > **Note**
 >
 > By default, an AWS account is not enabled with all regions.
-As a result, you can monitor AWS CloudWatch Events logs for all regions without defining a region in the config file; the Edge Delta Agent will obtain and monitor logs from all enabled regions in your account.
+As a result, you can monitor AWS CloudWatch Log Events for all regions without defining a region in the config file; the Edge Delta Agent will obtain and monitor logs from all enabled regions in your account.
 To accomplish this, you must add "ec2:DescribeRegions" to your account.
 >
 > To learn more, please review the AWS document about [DescribeRegions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeRegions.html).